VuWhite/VuWhite/README.md

 - 👋 Hi, I’m @VuWhite
-- 👀 I’m interested in reading algorithm articles
+- 👀 I’m interested in data sourcing pipeline
-- 🌱 I’m currently working on a simulation of the operating system.
+- 🌱 I’m currently working on a growing winegrape.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: whitejinxuan@hotmail.com